Customs & Traditions in The Netherlands

 The host gives the first toast.
 An honored guest should return the toast later in the meal.

-Always start with small quantity of food so you may accept second helpings.
+Always start with a small quantity of food so you may accept second helpings.

 When you finished eating lay your knife and fork parallel across the right side of your plate.